Maths Week England

 4. Support teachers to plan special low-cost high-impact maths activities at their own schools during Maths Week

 5. Encourage Higher-Education centres to invite schoolchildren to visit for maths events, in order to raise aspirations and encourage higher take-up of the study of maths at A-level and university

 6. Make maths accessible and enjoyable for people who thought it was an elitist subject for ‘clever’ people: to ‘love and enjoy’ is a worthy goal!

 It is important to notice that there is no set recipe laid out for achieving these aims.
 It is down to the creativity, enthusiasm and passion of individual teachers to make Maths Week England come alive.

-Maths Week 2019 is already upon us or has already happened, depending when you read this blog.
-If it isn’t too late, then it will be worth highlighting to your school the different competitions which are running as part of Maths Week England 2019.
-These are all hosted by different organisations including AMSP, Sumdog, MEI, MangaHigh and Times Tables Rockstars.
-Competitions can be a great way to get your pupils excited about maths and also a way of doing some different maths which is outside the normal curriculum.
-You can also put up a poster in your school celebrating Maths Week England 2019.
+In the past, there have been competitions run as part of Maths Week England, hosted by different organisations including AMSP, Sumdog, MEI, and Times Tables Rockstars.
+Look out for announcements for this year, as competitions can be a great way to get your pupils excited about maths and also a way of doing some different maths which is outside the normal curriculum.

 • The school might have an existing Maths Week which they want to relocate to coincide with Maths Week England.